Call for Speakers - CLOSED

 - Overall program quality and uniqueness of topic

-- Presenters are practitioners from retail firms from within or outside of the United States; all retail segments are of interest
+- A focus on practitioners from retail firms from within or outside of the United States; all retail segments are of interest

 - Relevance to the broader retail industry